 If you have a Wellness Spending Account, you can also use it to cover:

-For more information on covered weight loss drugs, eligibility, and coverage details, check out this fact sheet.
+For more information on covered weight loss drugs, eligibility, and coverage details, check out this article.